floriaaan/temper-ionic/README.md

 ## 🚀 Run a Temper project

-You can run Temper in less than half an hour following these steps :
+You can run Temper in less than half an hour with these steps :

 1. **Download the Temper project.**